-This course provides the student with introductory concepts and techniques for physical therapy interventions for mobility impairments.
-Students begin to utilize a problem solving approach and demonstrate competence in the performance of interventions for transfer and gait training.
+This course provides the student with introductory concepts and techniques for effective patient teaching and physical therapy intervention for function and mobility.
+Emphasis is placed on competence in problem-solving and the physical therapist assistant's role in modification of physical therapy interventions.
 3 hours lecture and 3 hours laboratory.